Pasqual Enrile y Alcedo: Governor-General

-A most zealous and able governor, he personally visited the northern provinces of Luzon, accompanied by his relative and adjutant, José Maria Peñaranda, a military engineer, with expeditions to the mountain people of the country, especially the Igorots between 1831-1832.
+A most zealous and able governor, he personally visited the northern provinces of Luzon, accompanied by his relative and adjutant, José Maria Peñaranda, a military engineer, with expeditions to the mountain people of the country, especially the Igorots between 1831 and 1832.
 Afterwards, he made journeys and surveys in a large part of the rest of the island resuslting in carefully prepared itineraries, plans, and maps, which were utilized in the construction of highways and bridges, and the establishment of postal routes, which opened up communication between regions before destitute of such facilities, and sometimes in places heretofore deemed impassable.
 The navigable rivers and bayous of Pangasinan provinces were explored and mapped.
 A highway was made in Pampanga province which was safe from the overflow of Lake Canarem, Victoria, Tarlac province.
 Explorations were made from east to west in Luzon for the sake of bringing the shores of the island into communication with the fertile plains of the interior.
 Enrile created the Guia de Forasteros or "Guide for Strangers" to the Philippines, which first appeared in 1834.

 The treasury officials, by a decree of July 3, 1833, accepted the proposal of group of persons to establish a lottery, at their own account and risk, offering to pay to the treasury forty per cent of the receipts, besides twenty-five per cent of the value of the tickets which composed each drawing, after furnishing adequate security as a guarantee for the fulfillment of their promise.
 The exclusive privilege of this lottery was granted to these group for a period of five years.